metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

 - `kind` (String) Kind of the values referent, valid values are ('Secret', 'ConfigMap').
 - `name` (String) Name of the configs referent.
-Should reside in the same namespace as the referring resource.
+Should reside in the same namespace as thereferring resource.

 Optional:

 - `keys` (List of String) Keys is the data key where a specific value can be found at.
 Defaults to all keys.
 - `optional` (Boolean) Optional marks this BackendConfigsReference as optional.
-When set, a not found error for the values reference is ignored, but any Key or transient error will still result in a reconciliation failure.
+When set, a not found errorfor the values reference is ignored, but any Key ortransient error will still result in a reconciliation failure.

 <a id="nestedatt--spec--branch_planner"></a>